zuluana/Halia/README.md

 ### Attribution

-Halia is inspired by similar dependency injection tools (like Angular and Nest Providers), but de-coupled from the specific back-end and front-end technology.
+Halia is inspired by similar DI tools (like Angular and Nest Providers).
+They both have strong documentation which has helped shape my understanding of DI and DI Frameworks.